OAI/OpenAPI-Specification/blog-post.md

 - examples of using the `example(s)` fields
 - reference to a schema to represent the OpenAPI schema
-- we have clearly defined when something was undefined
+- we have clearly defined when something was undefined or implementation dependent

 ## Beyond the specification